LiamHardman/fm-dash/docs/ARCHITECTURE.md

 # Architecture Guide

-This document provides a comprehensive overview of the Football Manager Data Browser (FM-Dash) architecture, design decisions, and technical implementation details.
+This document provides a comprehensive overview of the FM-Dash architecture, design decisions, and technical implementation details.

 ## System Overview